Updated: Jan 7

 All iCoat countertop/art and casting resins have recently added the most up to date UV stabilizer technology available on the market.

 FS is susceptible to ambering and does not have added UV stabilizers.

 * Food Safety - FDA Compliant, FDA 21CFR175.300

-All our resins have same food safety as all the leading brands, which are all FDA Compliant.
+All iCoat resins meet food safety standards, and have the same FDA rating as all the leading brands, which are ALL FDA Compliant.

-CT High viscosity (thick like a thick syrup)
+CT60 High viscosity (thick like molasses or a thick syrup)